 Editor’s note: this Audio-Technica ATH-G1 review was updated on May 19, 2020, to include alternative gaming headsets with great microphone quality.

 Who is the ATH-G1 for?

 - Gamers who want to get more serious about their performance should consider the wired Audio-Technica ATH-G1 headset.
 This premium headset is lightweight but strong.
 The ear pads let air circulate, avoiding the distracting hot-ear sensation.
 Sound quality is top-notch, as we’ve come to expect from the company.
 It’s a great option for gamers who don’t want their headsets to scream “gamer.”

 - Remote workers whose days are consumed by conference calls should get these headphones.
 Sure, they’re wired-only, but microphone and sound quality are excellent.
 You’ll sound great over the phone, and call participants will sound great through the headset.

 What’s it like to use Audio-Technica ATH-G1?

 Audio-Technica didn’t deviate from its design formula for the ATH-G1.
 The ear cups display the thin-lined logo and are chunky in order to accommodate the 45mm dynamic drivers.
 The adjusting mechanism looks both retro and futuristic.
 Lengthening the headband was a bit difficult while wearing the headphones, but it should slacken with use.
-While they lack the dedicated eyewear channels we’ve seen on various Razer gaming headsets, the ATH-G1 remains comfortable with or without glasses.
+While they lack the dedicated eyewear channels we’ve seen on various Razer gaming headsets, the ATH-G1 remains comfortable, even with glasses.